STARTING is 50% job done

 So here is my story of how I write a blog post.

-The first step is identifying and understanding the target audience and then comes choosing topics that are relevant to their interests.
+The first step is identifying and understanding the target audience and then choosing topics that are relevant to their interests.
+This step is essential whether you are an online content creator, a social media content creator, or want to establish a personal brand or wish to get started with writing.

 I started typing as I had the clarity of who my audience was and knew exactly what I wanted to tell them.
 So 50% of my job was already done.